Kalraj Mishra

-Kalraj Mishra (born 1 July 1941) is an Indian politician, serving as the Governor of Rajasthan.
-He is the former Governor of Himachal Pradesh and Cabinet Minister of Micro, Small and Medium Enterprises in the BJP-led NDA government of Prime Minister Narendra Modi.
+Kalraj Mishra (born 1 July 1941) is an Indian politician who served as the governor of Rajasthan from 2019 to 2024.
+He is the former governor of Himachal Pradesh and cabinet minister of Micro, Small and Medium Enterprises in the BJP-led NDA government of Prime Minister Narendra Modi.
 Being affiliated with the Bharatiya Janata Party (BJP), he was a member of Parliament from Deoria constituency in Uttar Pradesh from 2014 to 2019.

 He was a member of Rajya Sabha and a MLA from Lucknow East assembly constituency.
 He was also President of Uttar Pradesh state unit of the BJP.

 He was appointed the Union Minister for Micro, Small and Medium Enterprises (MSME).

 Personal life

 Mishra was born on 1 July 1941 as the fourth son in a middle-class family in Malikpur, Ghazipur.
 His father, Ramagya Mishra, was a teacher.
 He obtained his M.A. degree from Mahatma Gandhi Kashi Vidyapith, Varanasi.
-He married Satyawati Mishra on 7 May 1963, with whom he has a son and a daughter.
+He married Satyawati Mishra on 7 May 1963, with whom he has two sons and a daughter.